 Jing He didn’t dare to nod but Qiu Ling took his silence as acquiescence.

-“There is one thing I don’t understand, though: Xing was the Heavenly Emperor’s son but Tian’s lover.
+“There is one thing I don’t understand though: Xing was the Heavenly Emperor’s son but Tian’s lover.
 So shouldn’t they be calling you Heaven’s lover instead?”

 Jing He coughed.
 “You … How … How can you even say that?”

 Qiu Ling grinned.
 Ah, he would say that once again if he was given the chance.
-He had never seen Jing He lose his composure like this!
+He had seldom seen Jing He lose his composure like this!
 He was completely intrigued.
 “Ah, I’m sorry!”
 He leaped to his feet and hurried over.
 His hand slipped below Jing He’s hair and silently rubbed his back.
 Ah, he couldn’t believe how silky his hair was!